StrongLoop-Evangelists/workshop-band-app/workshop/02-first-model.md

 A _connector_ enables LoopBack applications to use a given data source.
 For more information, see [LoopBack core concepts - Data sources and connectors](http://loopback.io/doc/en/lb3/LoopBack-core-concepts.html#data-sources-and-connectors).

 ```
 ?
-Enter the model name: album
+Enter the model name: event
 ?
-Select the data-source to attach album to: (Use arrow keys)
+Select the data-source to attach event to: (Use arrow keys)
 ❯ db (memory)
   (no data-source)
 ```